Skip to main content

 Receipt of long acting (depot) GnRH agonists within 6 months before enrollment.
 In contrast, subcutaneous GnRH agonist used for oocyte retrieval is not an exclusion; oral and other hormonal contraceptive use is also not an exclusion.
 Note: Please see protocol for the concomitant therapy restrictions for patients during the study treatment period.
 See protocol for information about oral and other hormonal contractive use during the study treatment period.

-Prior receipt of systemic chemotherapy.
-However, steroids and intrathecal chemotherapy are permitted prior to study enrollment.
+Receipt of systemic chemotherapy (except for steroids and intrathecal chemotherapy) more than 7 days prior to study enrollment.

 Any prior radiation to the pelvis; or cranial radiation 30 Gy to the hypothalamus, inclusive of any total body irradiation (TBI).